productteams/1of23/site/content/products.md

   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
+        1- Truckee, CA<br>
-        1- We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee.svg
       text: >
+        2- San Luis Obispo, CA <br>
-        2-We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
+        3- Santa Cruz, CA USA<br>
-        3-We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/illustrations/tutorials.svg
       text: >
+        4- Cagliari, Sardinia, Italy<br>
-        4-Love a great cup of coffee, but never knew how to make one?
+        Love a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.